Oswaldo Cabrera Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 10.3 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.
+- The pitching staff for the Twins has a collective 10.4 K/9, the third-best in MLB.

-- The Twins' 2.50 team ERA ranks second across all league pitching staffs.
+- The Twins' 2.46 team ERA ranks second across all MLB pitching staffs.

-- Twins pitchers combine to rank 11th in baseball in home runs surrendered (11 total, 0.9 per game).
+- Twins pitchers combine to allow 13 total home runs at a clip of one per game (to rank 12th in baseball).

-- The Twins will look to Ryan (2-0) in his third start this season.

-- The righty last pitched on Saturday against the Houston Astros, when he threw six innings, allowing four earned runs while giving up three hits.
+- Varland will make his first start of the season for the Twins.

 © 2023 Data Skrive.
 All rights reserved.